 A. ESD teachers are implementing digital citizenship lessons from Common Sense Media and other sources to encourage responsible technology usage.
 Each year, ESD applies for Common Sense Signature School status and has been recognized as such for the past four years.

 A: Device use differs by grade level.
 All Upper School students may bring a device of their choice, as long as it meets the minimum requirements.
-Students in 5th grade will use chromebooks that are purchased by ESD and kept at school.
+Students in 5th grade will use chromebooks that are purchased by ESD.
 Students in 6th grade will use chromebooks that are purchased and managed by ESD and have a fee added to their tuition.
 7th and 8th grade students are required to bring their Dell chromebooks that they used in sixth grade.
-7th and 8th grade students that are new to ESD (and any student who needs a replacement chromebook) will need to purchase school managed chromebooks through the Eagle's Nest bookstore.
+7th and 8th-grade students that are new to ESD (and any student who needs a replacement chromebook) will need to purchase school managed chromebooks through the Eagle's Nest bookstore.
 Optional insurance is available.
 Click here to order a chromebook through ESD online.

 A: Beginner through fourth grade will not adopt a BYOD policy, but will rather utilize ESD’s iPad carts, chromebook carts and computer labs for projects and activities where the teacher has determined that integration of technology will raise the learning and creative experience exponentially.

 A: Computing devices are excellent tools to use in a learning environment, but are not the only tools available for teachers to provide instruction at a high level.
 While students will be required to bring their device to school fully charged every day, it is entirely at the teacher’s discretion whether or not technology is used in his or her classroom on a given day.
 In our experience, students will use these devices for communication, schoolwork, and collaboration throughout the day.
 Our Learning Management System, Schoology, is used on a daily basis and students can view assignments, resources, and feedback.
 (Online grades and feedback for students in grades 5-12 are also available to parents in Schoology.)